chen-yifu/NLP-EMR-Pipeline/README.md

 └── requirements.txt
 ```

+#### data folder

 The data folder contains all the files the pipeline needs to run and is where the pipeline will output files.

-There are several folders that need to have certain files in them:

-- in the data folder:
+The data
+folder contains 4 sub folders.
+In order to facilitate the processing of different types of reports, there will be
+another sub folder for each report type named {report_type}_reports.
+In {report_type}_reports folder, there is a set of
+folders that are the same for each report type:

+- **baselines**:
+    - {report_type}_reports:
-    - baselines: put all your human encoded baselines here (if you plan to train the pipeline).
-Your baselines
+        - put all your human encoded baselines here (if you plan to train the pipeline).
+Your baselines must be in csv
-      should be in csv format.
+          format.
+- **input**:
+    - {report_type}_reports:
-    - input: make a new folder named {report_type}_reports and put all your reports in the {report_type}_reports folder.
+        - put all your reports in the {report_type}_reports folder.
+All your reports must be numbered from an integer to
+          another integer.
+        - You should try your best to make sure the numbering of the reports are close to being consecutive.
+        - It is okay to have gaps in the numbers (as shown in the folder structure above).
+Each report must have the
+          same file ending.
+        - Your reports must be in pdf format.
+- **output**:
+    - {report_type}_reports:
-    - output: make a new folder named {report_type}_results.
-All of the pipeline's output such as raw extractions and
+        - All the pipeline's output such as raw extractions and encoded extractions will go here.
+The sub folders will
-      encoded extractions will go here.
-The subfolders will be automatically generated in the {report_type}_results
+          be automatically generated in the {report_type}_results folder.
-      folder.
-    - utils: you must have
+- **utils**:
+    - {report_type}_reports:
         - {report_type}_code_book.ods
         - {report_type}_column_mappings.csv
-        - stages.csv (optional, for pathology breast cancer reports only)
         - {report_type}_excluded_autocorrect_column_pairs.data (used mainly in gui)
+        - any other types of files needed for the pipeline to run

 ### Instantiating the pipeline